-The Covered Bonds will be issued in bearer form (the Bearer Covered Bonds), registered form (the Registered Covered Bonds), or, in the case of VS System Covered Bonds, uncertificated book entry form, as specified in the applicable Final Terms and, in the case of definitive Covered Bonds, serially numbered, in the Specified Currency and the Specified Denomination(s).
-The Covered Bonds will be in the Specified Currency and the Specified Denomination(s).
-Covered Bonds of one Specified Denomination may not be exchanged for Covered Bonds of another Specified Denomination.
+The Debt Securities will be issued in bearer form ("Bearer Bonds"), registered form ("Registered Bonds") or, in the case of VS System Debt Securities, uncertificated book entry form, as specified in the applicable Final Terms, and, in the case of Definitive Bonds, in the Specified Currency and the Specified Denomination(s) and (other than VS System Debt Securities) serially numbered.
+Debt Securities of one Specified Denomination may not be exchanged for Debt Securities of another Specified Denomination and Bearer Bonds may not be exchanged for Registered Bonds and vice versa.
+Neither Bearer Bonds nor Registered Bonds may be exchanged for VS System Debt Securities and vice versa.

-The Covered Bonds may take the form of an Inflation Linked Annuity Covered Bond, an Inflation Linked Equal Principal Payment Covered Bond, a Fixed Rate Covered Bond, a Floating Rate Covered Bond, a Zero Coupon Covered Bond or a combination of any of the foregoing, depending upon the Interest Basis and Redemption/Payment Basis shown in the applicable Final Terms.
+The Debt Securities may take the form of an Inflation Linked Annuity Bond, an Inflation Linked Equal Principal Payment Bond including a Bond with one payment of principal on Maturity Date, a Fixed Rate Bond, a Floating Rate Bond, an Instalment Bond, a Zero Coupon Bond, Commercial Paper or a combination of any of the foregoing, depending upon the interest basis and redemption/payment basis shown in the applicable Final Terms.